matsuro-hadouken/doger/README.md

 _snapshot.sh_

 _Wipe ALL chain storage and download full stapshot to provide up to block synchronisation._
-_Can take a long time depands on connection speed._
+_Can take a long time depends on connection speed._
-_With modern VPS providers should not take longer then a 10 minutes._
+_With modern VPS providers should not take longer than a 8 minutes._

 _bootstrap.dat will be deleted, so use in apropriate order !_